- About Us

 EAST Operations Committee

 The EAST Operations Committee (OC) reports to the Executive Committee and is responsible for developing and implementation policies relating to the operationalizing of EAST, particularly within the member libraries.
 The OC works closely with the EAST staff to develop policies and procedures for the member libraries as well as to address any operational issues that arise from the membership.
 Any policy or procedural recommendations from the OC require approval by the Executive Committee prior to implementation.
 The OC includes 6 – 8 members with representation from both Retention and Supporting Partner institutions as well as across the diversity of the EAST membership based on type of institution, size of library collection, etc.

 Each Supporting and Retention Partner institution has appointed an Operational Contact to implement the policies and procedures developed by the Operations Committee.

-In addition to the above governance groups, the EAST Project Team includes salaried staff who provide project management, data support, and general administrative and project direction.
+In addition to the above governance groups, the EAST Project Team includes staff who provide project management, data support, and general administrative and project direction.